Estimating Kullback-Leibler Divergence Using Kernel Machines

 We conclude that for smaller datasets and smaller dimensions the KKLE estimator performs better than the MINE estimator.
 When the datasets are very large both MINE and KKLE estimator perform well. \begin{itemize} \item The loss surface for MINE is non-convex in the parameters and thus different trials lead to different minimas being achieved thus leading to a higher variance than KKLE, which searches over a convex loss surface.

 \item Hypothetically assume that the search space for KKLE is the same as MINE.
-In such a case, the optimizer for KKLE is likely to have a lower bias and RMSE as it will always find the best minima, which is not true for MINE. \end{itemize}
+In such a case, the optimizer for KKLE is likely to have a lower bias and RMSE as it will always find the best minima, which is not true for MINE.
+We illustrate this in Figure \ref{fig1}. \end{itemize}